Chapter 1, revised

 "Are you going to do it?"
 Jacob's voice asked.

 I shifted my cell phone between my ear and shoulder as I moved more dishes from the sink to the dishwasher.
 "Yeah, I sent back my confirmation and a check yesterday.
-The scholarship covers my tuition, but room and board are on me.
+The scholarship covers my tuition and cost of books, but room and board are on me.
 I need to take out loans."

 "Wow, this is so great, Bella.
 I'm so happy for you.
 I would have never expected you to apply to an Ivy League college.
 Let alone get into one."